rsmarinho/tex-circuit/README.md

 pdflatex circ.tex
 ```

-Otherwise you can simply open the svg file on inkscape and draw yout circuit using circuitikz models.
+Alternatively you can simply open the svg file on inkscape and draw yout circuit using circuitikz models.